pranavgo/pranavgo.github.io/_projects/project-1.md

 ---
 title: "Applications of Model Predictive Control in Robotic Systems"
-collection: teaching
+collection: projects
 type: "Advisor: Dr. Rakesh Warier"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /projects/project-1
-venue: ""
+venue: "August"
 date: 2021-08-24
 location: "City, Country"
 ---

 The project aimed at understanding the implementation of Model Predictive Control on robotic systems like 2D manipulator and comparing its peformance with other controllers.
-Since 2d robot arm is non linear system, we used the technique of feedback linearization to avoid high computation and complexity due to non-linear MPC.
+Since 2D robot arm is non linear system, we used the technique of feedback linearization to avoid high computation and complexity due to non-linear MPC.

 To test our approach we created a Simulink model of the entire system along with the controller and conducted simulations with various parameters and noises by moving the arm from an initial position to a goal position.
 We also created a Simscape multibody model to visualize the robot arm in 3D.
 We also created a MATLAB script to simulate the robot arm along with the PID controller and compare its performance with MPC.